telerik/ajax-docs/controls/pushbutton/functionality/Icons/overview.md

 ## Configure Icon Font-size and Color

-The embedded icons of **RadPushButton** are font icons (**Figure 2**).
+The embedded **RadPushButton** icons are font icons (**Figure 2**)(COMMENT: What does Figure 2 show in relevance to the font icons?
+Clarify).
 Using a font facilitates the customization of the icons.
-For example, you can change the icons color and font size with a single line of CSS (**Figure 4** and **Example 3**).
+For example, you can change the icons color and font size with a single line of CSS (see **Figure 4** and **Example 3**).

->caption Figure 4: You can easily customize the font size and color of the embedded icons of RadPushButton with CSS.
+>caption Figure 4: Customize the font size and color of the embedded icons of RadPushButton with CSS.

 ![Button Icon Customized](images/button-icon-customized.png)

->caption Example 3: Use only CSS to modify the font size and color of embedded icons in RadPushButton.
+>caption Example 3: Use CSS to modify the font size and color of the embedded icons in RadPushButton.

 ````CSS
 <style type="text/css">